33 Road Trip

-Todd: OK, What, what kind of car do you drive?
+Todd: OK.
+What kind of car do you drive?
 What do you use for this road trip?

-Tim: Well, typical American, uh a four-wheel drive vehicle, big vehicle...lots of gas but a lot of fun.
+Tim: Well, typical American a four-wheel drive vehicle.
+Big vehicle, lots of gas but a lot of fun.

 Tim: I know.
 I know.
-But there're good.
-One rule we had on our road trips was any, any lake or big body of water we had to stop and swim in.
+But they're good.
+One rule we had on our road trips was any lake or big body of water we had to stop and swim in.
 It was a good thing to do.

 Todd: Well, you live in Japan now.
 Do you ever do road trips in Japan?

 Tim: I took a road trip from Niigata up around Hokkaido and back, so it was a long road trip actually.